 At least 5,000 people displaced after Sudan-Ethiopia border violence

-Shihabeldin Wad El Yam, a leading member of the Forces for Freedom and Change in El Gureisha locality told Radio Dabanga that residents in these areas have been living in fear because of the recent attacks.
-He confirmed that a significant number of people have been displaced after rumours that the Ethiopian militia is preparing for new attacks.
+Shihabeldin Wadelyam, a leading member of the Forces for Freedom and Change in El Gureisha locality told Radio Dabanga that residents in these areas have been living in fear because of the recent attacks.
+He confirmed that a significant number of people fled their homes after rumours that the Ethiopian militia is preparing new attacks.

-Wad El Yam also explained that during daytime the residents of Barakat Nourein have been forced to hide in El Kutabi and other adjacent areas.
+Wadelyam also explained that during daytime the residents of Barakat Nourein are hiding in El Kutabi and other adjacent areas.
 “About 5,000 people have been displaced now,” he said.

-He said that on Monday, the Forces for Freedom and Change and the Resistance Committees in cooperation with Zakat (Muslim alms) Chamber were able to send humanitarian aid to these affected people.
-The humanitarian aid includes the distribution of food and digging a well,” Wad El Yam concluded.
+On Monday, the Forces for Freedom and Change and the Resistance Committees in cooperation with the Zakat (Muslim alms) Chamber were able to send food to the affected people.
+“They also managed to dig a well for them,” Wadelyam said.

 Witnesses told Radio Dabanga last week that a group of Ethiopian gunmen (called shifta in the region) raided Barakat Nourein in El Gureisha locality on the border with Ethiopia on Thursday.
 An army captain was killed in the ensuing clashes and three civilians were wounded.